 Parks, Recreation, Leisure, & Fitness Studies is about average in terms of popularity for associate degrees programs.
 That is, it ranks #21 out of the 38 majors across the country that we analyze each year.
 So, it might take a little more work to find colleges and universities that offer the degree program.

-College Factual reviewed 2 schools in the Far Western US Region to determine which ones were the best for associate degree seekers in the field of parks, recreation, leisure, & fitness studies.
-When you put them all together, these colleges and universities awarded 3,796 associate degrees in parks, recreation, leisure, & fitness studies during the 2020-2021 academic year.
+College Factual reviewed 4 schools in the Far Western US Region to determine which ones were the best for associate degree seekers in the field of parks, recreation, leisure, & fitness studies.
+Combined, these schools handed out 3,788 associate degrees in parks, recreation, leisure, & fitness studies to qualified students.

 Average early-career salary of those graduating with their associate degree is one indicator we use in our analysis to find the schools that offer the highest-quality education.
 That is, everyone wants their associate degree to be worth something, and salaries are one measure of determining that.